Explicit Stabilised Gradient Descent for Faster Strongly Convex Optimisation: Explicit stabilised gradient descent

 namely, the new iterate of the explicit stabilised method is indeed closer to the minimiser.
 In addition, as we can see in Figure \ref{fig:stabdetplot}, introducing damping also ensures that a strip around the negative real axis is included in the complex stability domain $\mathcal{D}_s$, which grows in the imaginary direction as the damping parameter $\eta$ increases. \moda{We also point out that, }while a small damping $\eta=0.05$ is usually sufficient for standard stiff problems, the benefit of large damping $\eta$ was first exploited in~\cite{AbC08} in the context of stiff stochastic differential equations and later improved in~\cite{AAV18} using second kind Chebyshev polynomials.

-It is relatively {straightforward} to generalise the ideas from above to integrate general multivariable gradient flows, thus not only the scalar test function~\eqref{eq:test}. {For the algorithmic implementation to be numerically stable}, however, one \moda{should} not evaluate the Chebyshev polynomials $T_s(z)$ {{naively} but instead} use their well-known three-term recurrence \cite{VaS80}.
-We dub this algorithm the explicit stabilised gradient descent (ESGD)\moda{, summarised in Algorithm \ref{alg:ESGD}.}
+It is relatively {straightforward} to generalise the ideas from above to integrate general multivariable gradient flows, thus not only the scalar test function~\eqref{eq:test}. {For the algorithmic implementation to be numerically stable}, however, one \moda{should} not evaluate the Chebyshev polynomials $T_s(z)$ {{naively} but instead} use their well-known three-term recurrence \modgg{$T_{j+1}(x)=2xT_j(x) - T_{j-1}(x)$, for $j=1,2,\ldots$ (with $T_0(x)=1$) in the implementation of the methods} \cite{VaS80}.
+We dub this algorithm \modgg{the Runge-Kutta Chebyshev descent method (RKCD), summarised in Algorithm \ref{alg:RKCD}.}